 The DEA permits an individual practitioner, such as a locum tenens dentist, to use a home address as the principal place of business.
 In such cases, the location is considered a “controlled premises” and is subject to unannounced inspections and administrative warrants.
 Recordkeeping and security requirements remain the same.

 Practitioners may not use a P.O. box or private mailing box address for DEA registration.
+A summary of rules applicable to dentists can be found in the DEA Practitioner’s Manual.

 The law does not require it.
 However, a dental benefit plan may require a dentist to be registered with the DEA as part of its credentialing process.
 Always check with each contracted plan prior to giving up a DEA registration.